What Is a Digital Adoption Platform?

 With a DAP like Whatfix, IT teams can embed a self-help wiki onto their digital applications, from their CRM, ERP, HCM, email, and more, to provide employees with a self-service user support portal at the moment of need, anywhere they are.

-These IT self-help portals connect with organizations’ knowledge repositories, from knowledge bases, process documentation, LMS, Google Drive, internal portal, and more.
-Employees can search for the specific issue they’re encountering to find the contextual support they need, often that prompts a connected in-app flow that walks users through the process they need help with.
+These IT self-help portals connect with organizations’ knowledge repositories, including knowledge bases, process documentation, LMS, Google Drive, internal portals, and more.
+Employees can search for the specific issue they’re encountering to find the contextual support they need, often prompting a connected in-app flow that walks users through the process they need help with.

 Often, employees are unaware of the right processes they need to follow.
 They complete a task once, then follow the workflow that has previously worked for them for the foreseeable future.
 That doesn’t mean the workflow they’ve adopted is the correct way – and many times, this leads to poor data quality, inefficient workflows, and messy application implementations.

 With a DAP like Whatfix, organizations can prompt users with contextual tips and information when they’re not following the correct user journey.
 You can ensure that specific data fields are mandatory for processes like creating new opportunities on a CRM or completing a performance review in an HCM.
-IT teams can also ensure that the data is entered in the correct format, ensuring that all data sets are clean and useable.
+IT teams can also ensure that the data is entered in the correct format and that all data sets are clean and usable.

 field-validation